Back to Blog

 DOJ Accredited Representative • 15+ years experience

-Santa Clarita, the third-largest city in Los Angeles County, has a growing Arab-American community including many senior citizens who immigrated to be with their families.
+Santa Clarita, the third-largest city in Los Angeles County with over 228,000 residents, has a growing Arab-American community including many senior citizens who immigrated to be with their families.
 Elderly immigrants often face unique challenges navigating the immigration system, including language barriers, health limitations, and complex paperwork.
+According to the U.S. Census Bureau, approximately 12% of immigrants in Los Angeles County are over age 65, and many have been permanent residents for decades without pursuing citizenship.
+Our Arabic-speaking team provides patient, culturally sensitive assistance designed specifically for the needs of elderly community members.

 Immigration Challenges for Senior Arabs

-• Health conditions that affect ability to travel or attend interviews
+• Health conditions that affect ability to travel to USCIS offices or attend interviews

-• Memory or cognitive challenges that affect test-taking
+• Memory or cognitive challenges that affect the ability to pass the citizenship test

-• Physical limitations that make office visits difficult
+• Physical limitations including mobility issues that make office visits difficult

 Special Accommodations for Seniors